superpowers04/Super-Engine/example_mods/readme.txt

 		This will load the sprite but we need to actually add it to the state, for that we can use `state.add(background);`

+SCRIPTABLE MENUS:
+	A few menus can be modified using hscript, Currently, those are the Main Menu and the Modded Songs page.
+		To add scripts to menus you can make a new folder in a normal script called one of the below names and then pop your hscript files into that
+		* 'mainmenu' - MainMenuState
+		* 'multilist' - MultiMenuState

 OLDER README:
  Characters work like FNF Multi, Check BF-faceanim for an example.
 You can also make custom animations using IfStates Heres an example that adds Garcellos "tight bars, little man" animation into Release: